Autumn foliage starts reaching the peak. It’s time to hit the road again. This week is the best time to travel to Nara and Kyoto.

 Deer would not come around me, oblivious to “senbei” in my hand.
 It looked like they had enough food for the day.
 On a crowded day like it was better to sit.

 Or trying to show human how strong deer could be, like these deer fighting like tomorrow would never come.
 I was standing there holding senbei, trying hard to get attention.
 The fight was more important.
 It took more than five minutes head to head fight.
 In the end, I was the one giving up waiting then walked away with a stack of “senbei” intact.
+These deer didn’t give up the fight.

 It sat on the ground quietly and enjoyed senbei by senbei.
 Poor little deer was cold and overlooked by passerby.
 This kind of deer I wanted to spend “senbei” for.
 So I did find young deer one after another at quiet corner of the park to feed.